Functional disorders are where there is clear dysfunction, without objective signs on examination or investigations

 Psychiatric pathology: a pathology located within the brain affecting emotion, thought, perception or cognition

-Symptom problem: a symptom without a diagnosis, i.e. a person presenting with a headache
+Symptom problem: a symptom without a diagnosis

 Psychological Syndromes